Always wondered what a Photoshop drop shadow is, or how to add a drop shadow in Photoshop?

 The Layer Styles Drop Shadow Dialog Box

 The Drop Shadow Dialog Box is a good place to start for beginners because the settings are pretty basic and will give you an overall feel of how to use the rest of the effects as well.
-A subtle drop shadow is also one of the best effects to give your design a little pick-me-up.
+A subtle drop shadow in Photoshop is also one of the best effects to give your design a little pick-me-up.

 If you are unfamiliar with how all the different Blending Modes work, I highly recommend checking out the Blending Is Fun Basix tutorial.

-This is also where you set the color of your shadow by clicking the color block next to the Blend Mode dropdown menu.
+This is also where you set the color of your Photoshop shadow effect by clicking the color block next to the Blend Mode dropdown menu.
 By default, the shadow color will be black, but you can add a tint of color or even try something outrageous to get special effects.

 The Angle spinner and corresponding box allow you to change the apparent angle that the light source comes from.
-By turning the "Use Global Light" checkbox on, any changes you make to the angle of the drop shadow will also change the angle of the light sources used in other effects like Bevel and Emboss, Inner Shadow, etc. By leaving it unchecked, you can change the light angle for the drop shadow independently of other effects.
+By turning the "Use Global Light" checkbox on, any changes you make to the angle of the drop shadow will also change the angle of the light sources used in other effects like Bevel and Emboss, Inner Shadow, etc. By leaving it unchecked, you can change the light angle for the Photoshop drop shadow independently of other effects.

-The recommended setting is "checked" for most cases, because we want to have a uniform light source for the most cohesive looking effect.
+The recommended setting is "checked" for most cases, because we want to have a uniform light source for the most cohesive-looking effect.

 In the following example, changing the angle of the light source changes the way in which the shadow falls, and since "Use Global Light" is checked, it also changed the light angle for the Bevel and Emboss effect as well.